 Two short papers (2-3 pages), due Tues., Feb.
-1 and Tues., Feb.
-22 (approximately 15% each).
+7 and Tues., Feb.
+28 (worth 15% each of the final grade).

-One longer paper (6-8 pages) (approximately 30%).
+One longer paper (6-8 pages) (worth 35% of the final grade).
 The paper is due Wed., Mar.
-16, but you must hand in an introductory paragraph and brief outline (approximately one sentence per paragraph of the proposed complete paper) at some time on or before
+21, but you must hand in an introductory paragraph and brief outline (approximately one sentence per paragraph of the proposed complete paper) at some time on or before Tues., Mar.
+13. Your TA will send this back to you as soon as possible with suggested changes, which you should take into account.
+This preliminary assignment will not be separately graded, but if you do not hand it in at all or if it is wholly unsatisfactory, your grade on the final paper will be reduced by one half step (e.g. A to A-).